Medically reviewed on January 15, 2018

-How should I take Tylenol with Codeine #4 (acetaminophen and codeine)?
+How should I take Tylenol with Codeine #4?

 Follow all directions on your prescription label.
 Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away acetaminophen and codeine is against the law.
+Selling or giving away opioid medication is against the law.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using this medicine.